css/csso/MANUAL.en.md

 * 2.2\.
 Structural optimization
 * 2.2.1\.
 Merging blocks with identical selectors
 * 2.2.2\.
 Merging blocks with idential properties
 * 2.2.3\.
-Removal of overriden properties
+Removal of overridden properties
 * 2.2.4\.
 Removal of repeating selectors
 * 2.2.5\.
 Partial merging of blocks
 * 2.2.6\.
 Partial splitting of blocks